 HEAD COACH BOB NIELSON

-Most recently, Nielson served as head coach at Western Illinois University in Macomb for three seasons from 2013-15.
+Prior to arriving in Vermillion, Nielson served as head coach at Western Illinois University in Macomb for three seasons from 2013-15.
 He led the Leathernecks to a 7-6 record in 2015 and to the second round of the FCS playoffs.
 It was the first playoff appearance for the Leathernecks since 2010.

 Nielson grew up in Marion, Iowa, and received his bachelor’s degree from Wartburg College in Waverly, Iowa, in 1982.
 He began his career as an offensive line coach at his alma mater before being promoted to defensive coordinator in 1987.

-Ripon College in Wisconsin gave Nielson his first head coaching gig.
+Ripon College in Wisconsin gave Nielson his first head coaching position.
 He was 2-6-1 in his first season and improved to 7-2 in year two.
 It was the first season the Red Hawks had posted more than four victories in eight years.

 Duluth was 38-19 in its first five years under Nielson, who turned in his whistle after the 2003 season to serve as the Bulldogs’ athletic director.
 He remained the AD when he returned to coach the football team in 2008.
 That year, Duluth earned its first national championship with a 15-0 record.
 The Bulldogs duplicated the feat in 2010.

 Nielson was 100-26 in 10 seasons at Duluth.
-In his second five-year stint, the program was 62-7 with five NCAA playoff appearances, four NSIC titles and two undefeated seasons.
+In his second five-year stint, the program was 62-7 with five NCAA playoff appearances, five NSIC titles and two undefeated seasons.
 Nielson was named national coach of the year in both championship years and totaled three Northern Sun Coach of the Year awards.

 Nielson joined the FCS ranks in 2013 when he made the move to Macomb.
-The Leathernecks combined for five wins from 2011-12, but progressed to four, five and seven wins in three seasons under Nielson.
+The Leathernecks had combined for five wins total from 2011-12, but progressed to four, five and seven wins in three seasons under Nielson.
 The Leathernecks featured seven all-MVFC honorees including four in 2015.